getsentry/sentry-docs/src/collections/_documentation/accounts/sso.md

 #### Custom SAML2 Integration

-For other SAML2 SSO providers not listed above,Sentry provides a generic connectors for [SAML2 based authentication]({%- link _documentation/accounts/saml2.md -%}), which may be configured manually.
+For other SAML2 SSO providers not listed above, Sentry provides  generic connectors for [SAML2 based authentication]({%- link _documentation/accounts/saml2.md -%}), which may be configured manually.